sh1n3sec/WiCrackFi/README.md

   	•	WiFi Card used to run in monitor mode was an ALFA AWUS036NHA.

-  	•	This tool uses rockyou.txt wordlist to do cracking by default, but you can use your own.
+  	•	This tool uses rockyou.txt wordlist to do the cracking by default, but you can use your own.
+(Keep in mind that you need to use the .txt file and not the .txt.tar.gz file, "gunzip rockyou.txt.tar.gz" to get the .txt wordlist).

   	•	This tool is for educational purposes only.

 ### **TO DO LIST**
 * Migrate entire tool to Python 3.
+(DONE)
 * Add dynamic tables (Maybe PrettyTable Library).
 * Create an option for full automation (Monitor, Get 4WHS, Decrypt) in one go.
+* Add more than 1 word per entry to wordlist.
 * Many more to come...